PeterShinners/comp/design/types.md

 # Basic Types

 *Comprehensive specification of Comp's core type system: numbers, strings, booleans, and tags*

 ## Overview

 This document details the core data types provided by the Comp language and their implementation behavior.
 It covers the unified number system, string templates and formatting, boolean operations, the unit system for domain-specific constraints, and the hierarchical tag system for semantic typing.

-# Core Types
+## Builtin Data Types

+There are a handful of types defined by the language.
+The most common will be `num` for numberic values, and `str` for strings of text.

-Each of the types comes with a named shape to represent it.
-Most of these also have a support module with common functions, definitions, and enumerations for working with the types.
+Each of the types comes with a defined shape to represent it.
+Most of these also provide an importable module from the standard library with additional functions and definitions to manipulate these values.

+### Types

 * **String** - `~str` Array of utf8 characters
 * **Number** - `~num` Number with infinite precision, not restricted to hardware accuracy or limitations
 * **Boolean** - `~bool` Primitive true or false value
+* **Tag** is a predefined named hierarchy that works like a value and its own shape

+There are a handful of more specialized types, which contain separate documents to describe their usage and implementation.

 * **Buffer** - `~buffer` Container for binary, mutable data
 * **Handle** - `~handle` handle for interacting with resources
-* **Structure** Flexible container for iteratable fields and values
-* **Tag** is a predefined named hierarchy that works like a value and its own shape

-The Comp language represents several other definition, but these cannot be referenced as values.
-Most use a namespace to lookup the needed definitions where the language explicitly expects to parse them.

-* **Shape** a schema definition that looks like a structure
-* **Module** used to access definitions from external sources
-* **Block** an unexecuted stricture functions can invoke dynamically

-## Core Type System

-The language defines these types for values.
-There is no way to extend or define new ones in the language.

-### Universal Structure Model

-The Number, String, and Boolean types are not considered structures.
-They are lower level values used to build more complicated objects.
+The builtin types are not considered structures.
+They do not contain fields or iterable values.
+They cannot be directly converted from one type into another without using functions to translate their values.
+These fields can be used to define richer structures which combine multiple values into more complex shapes.

-The types cannot be directly converted into one another.
-The scalar values are freely promoted into a structure containing a single value with no field name.
+Any of these plain values will automatically be promoted into a basic structure continaing a single item with no defined field name.

 ```comp
 42             // Scalar number